 Align Technology, the creators of Invisalign, was founded in 1997 by Zia Chishti and Kelsey Wirth in San Jose, California.

-First, you’ll meet with your dentist for an Invisalign consultation.
-Your doctor will examine your teeth, discuss your goals, and determine if Invisalign is right for you.
+First, you’ll meet with Dr. Goodman for an Invisalign consultation in Bethesda.
+She will examine your teeth, discuss your goals, and determine if Invisalign is right for you.
 The team will take impressions or digital scans of your mouth and give you a sneak peek of your new smile.

-Once your first set of aligners arrives at our office, you’ll come in to pick them up and try them on.
-Your doctor will instruct you on how to wear your aligners to get the best results.
+Once your first set of aligners arrives at our office in Bethesda, you’ll come in to pick them up and try them on.
+Dr. Goodman will instruct you on how to wear your aligners to get the best results.
 Typically, you’ll wear them for at least 20 hours a day and switch out the aligners for the next set every week.

 You’ll come back to our office every 6-10 weeks to pick up your newest sets of aligners and for quick check-ins to make sure your teeth are tracking properly.
 As long as you wear your aligners for 20-22 hours per day, your teeth will gradually shift to the corrected position.